AndreHenkel/traffic_gym/README.md

 For the structure of this program is intended to fit the OpenAI - Gym definition to be simply compatible to that format and that it can be reused by others.

 # Score
-    * For each vehicle that stands the agent will receive an reward of -0.03
+    * For each vehicle that stands the agent will receive an reward of -0.33 per time step
-    * For each vehicle, that will leave the environment (driving out of the scope) the agent will receive a reward of +1
-    * For each vehicle that is within the scope, the agent will receive an reward of -0.01
+    * For each vehicle that moves, the agent will receive an reward of +0.10 per time step

 # Action Space
 The action space will consist of N variables with each time either +1 for changing the lightning, or 0 for doing nothing.